fantastech/notifier/README.txt

 == Frequently Asked Questions ==

-= Can I receive WhatsApp responses from customers using this plugin? =
+= Does this plugin show responses from customers on WhatsApp? =

-No. Currently the plugin only allows you to send messages and that too using approved message templates.
-2-way communication is not possible right now.
+No. Currently the plugin only allows one-way communication and you can only send pre-approved message templates.
+You can not read the user responses and 2-way communication is not possible right now.

 = What costs are involved using this plugin? =

-The plugin itself is free.
-WhatsApp provides 1000 free messages per month but you need to pay them per message post that.
-You can learn more about it [here](https://developers.facebook.com/docs/whatsapp/pricing/).
+The plugin itself is free and WhatsApp provides 1000 business initiated messages per month.
+But you need to pay them per message after that.
+You can learn more about their pricing [here](https://developers.facebook.com/docs/whatsapp/pricing/).
 Billing for this is handled by WhatsApp themselves and not via the plugin.

 == Screenshots ==